TheDoctorRAB/latex-templates/bst/README.md

 nsf.bst - numbered citations in order of appearance, full author list in references section
 standard.bst - citations with author last name with et al for more than 2 authors; full author list in references section
 ans.bst is for ANS cls only

+More on use of the custom bst is in the preamble for the document templates.